Precise Castings

-1. What is an investment casting?
+1. What is a “lost wax” “investment casting”?
 What advantages do I have switching to this method?

 Wax is injected into an aluminum tooling to produce a pattern.
-This is a positive replica of actual part increased by a shrinkage of the wax and steel.
+This is a positive replica of actual part increased by a calculated shrinkage of the wax and steel.
 For every casting one wax pattern must be made.
-The patterns are then assembled on "sprue" and repeatedly dipped into the refractories dispersed in slurry.
+The patterns are then assembled on a common “sprue” The assembly is commonly referred to as a “tree” of parts.
+The tree is repeatedly dipped into a ceramic slurry followed immediately with a refractory material (sand or stucco with excellent thermal properties).
 After a proper shell thickness is built, the wax is removed (usually by autoclaving.)
 The hollow shells are then preheated up to 2000 deg.
 F and molten metal is immediately poured into the hot shells.
-After cooling, shells are removed by blasting and the balance of the cleaning operations (cut off, grind, heat treat, straightening, blast) takes place.
+After cooling, the spent shell material now cracked and fractured is removed.
+Cleaning operations (cut off, grind, heat treat, straightening, blasting) takes place.

 2. What alloys do we pour?